weeniemount/googleballs-app/README.md

 [Rob Hawkes](https://github.com/robhawkes) for making the remake of the doodle that this project uses as a base!

-# Available in *12* flavors!
+# Available in *13* flavors!
 We have:
 - Electron (the og but bulky) - Windows, Linux, macOS
 - Tauri (like electron but not bulky) - Windows, Linux
 - SDL2 (it's sdl2 google balls!) - Windows, Linux
-- GTK3 (made in gtk3! personally my favourite) - Windows, Linux
+- GTK3 (made in gtk3! personally my favourite! thanks to @ploszukiwacz) - Windows, Linux
-- Rust (uses macroquad framework) - Windows, Linux, macOS
+- Rust (uses macroquad framework! thanks to @tpglitch) - Windows, Linux, macOS
 - iOS (its only for iOS, lol. does use a webview) - iOS
 - Android (its only for Android based devices. does use a webview) - Android
 - PS Vita (yes, you can run google balls on the ps vita) - PS Vita